Synthesis of Winning Attacks on Communication Protocols using Supervisory Control Theory: Two Case Studies: System and Attack Models

-When modeling communication protocols such as ABP and TCP, we consider a ``system'' that consists of peers communicating with each other, channels, and networks.
+When modelling communication protocols such as ABP and TCP, we consider a ``system'' that consists of peers communicating with each other, channels, and networks.
 For clarity of presentation, we suppose the system comprises two peers, two or four channels, and one network.
 If peers form a small network using channels, e.g., a local area network (LAN), then networks can be omitted and we consider two channels connecting each peer, namely, the forward and backward channels.

 \cref{fig:overview} illustrates an overview of the flow of packets between two peers through channels.
 Peers A and B exchange packets using communication protocols through the channels and network.
 In this paper, we consider ``person-in-the-middle'' (PITM) as the attack model on the system.
 In this model, the attacker \textit{infiltrates the network or channels}, and afterwards sends fake packets and/or discards genuine ones, exploiting vulnerabilities of the protocol (as captured by the peer automata), to damage the system.
 The system may contain other processes for exogenous events, e.g., timers, called environment processes, which are not depicted in \cref{fig:overview}.
 Channels work as interfaces between the peers and the network, relaying packets to their destinations.
-Each component of the system is modeled by a finite-state automaton, and denoted as follows:
+Each component of the system is modelled by a finite-state automaton, and denoted as follows:

 Each channel is represented by one finite-state automaton, thus $G_C$ is the parallel composition of the channel automata.
-For example, if the system architecture is that in~\cref{fig:overview:net}, then $G_C = G_{C1} \parallel G_{C2} \parallel G_{C3} \parallel G_{C4}$ where $G_{Ci}$ ($i = [1, 4]$) are the respective automata modeling each channel.
-If the system architecture is that in~\cref{fig:overview:nonet}, then $G_C = G_{FC} \parallel G_{BC}$ where $G_{FC}$ and $G_{BC}$ are the forward and backward channels, respectively.
+For example, if the system architecture is that in~\cref{fig:overview:net}, then $G_C = G_{C1} \parallel G_{C2} \parallel G_{C3} \parallel G_{C4}$ where $G_{Ci}$ ($i = [1, 4]$) are the respective automata modelling each channel.
+If the system architecture is that in~\cref{fig:overview:nonet}, then $G_C = G_{FC} \parallel G_{BC}$ where $G_{FC}$ and $G_{BC}$ are the forward and backward channels, respectively, and $G_N$ is empty since there is no network in such an architecture.
 In the case where there exist more than two environment processes in the system, $G_e$ is also constructed as the parallel composition of all environment processes.